 How to Set a Table for Dinner

 Dinner is where things can get a little trickier.
-Extra courses equal extra crockery (like the side/salad plate shown here) and, more importantly, extra silverware which is often where people get confused.
+Extra courses equal extra crockery (like the side/salad plate shown in the diagram here) and, more importantly, extra silverware which is often where people get confused.

-The rule of thumb is to always work from the outside in so the outer most fork and knife set should correlate to the first course and the inner most set to the second course.
-The dessert spoon and fork are placed above the plates in an opposite arrangement as shown.
+When preparing the table for dinner, the rule of thumb is to always work from the outside in so the outermost fork and knife set should correlate to the first course and the innermost set to the second course.
+The dessert spoon and fork are placed above the plates in an opposite arrangement as shown, though these pieces of cutlery aren’t quite so necessary at an informal dinner party.

-Shown in the top right of this setting is the correct ordering for glassware.
+Shown in the top right of this setting is the correct ordering for glassware too.
 Larger red wine glasses go to the back, smaller white wine glasses are placed in front of and the water glass should be closest to the table setting, just above the dinner knife.

-Since dinner tables are usually more formal than breakfast or lunch, opt for crisp white napkins over motif or printed ones and keep them tucked under the forks for a tidy finish.
+Since dinner parties are usually more formal place settings than breakfast or lunch, opt for crisp white napkins over motif or printed ones and keep them tucked under the forks for a tidy finish.

-The foundation of a formal setting (and what sets it apart from a typical dinner setting) is the presence of a charger – a decorative base plate on which all the other service plates rest.
+The foundation of a formal setting (and what sets it apart from a typical dinner setting) is the presence of a charger.
+The simplest way to understand how to lay a table with charger plates is to think of it as a decorative base plate on which all the other service plates rest.
 Because it is purely for decorative purposes, a charger is often more elaborately designed than its practical counterparts, making it a luxurious addition to your table.

 The same rule of thumb for silverware placement should be applied to formal settings, however many courses are being served.
 This setting shows three cutlery settings for a starter course, fish course and main course – with utensils for the early dishes being placed on the outside.